raymondxu/devfest-webdev-track/DevFest Web Development Track.md

 <a href="#top" class="top" id="level4">Top</a>
 # Level 4: Storing Favorites: Databases

-If you have not completed the previous levels, download the starter code for level 4 [here](dl.dropboxusercontent.com/s/s69dlb4asw1ewxu/level3-done.zip?dl=0).
+> If you have not completed the previous levels, download the starter code for level 4 [here](http://dl.dropboxusercontent.com/s/s69dlb4asw1ewxu/level3-done.zip?dl=0).

 Right now, our website allows us to search for books.
 However, it would be nice if we had a way to save books that looked interesting.
 Let's work on adding a "Favorites" feature, which will allow us to mark our favorite books.

 <a href="#top" class="top" id="mongo-db">Top</a>
 ## 4.1 Using MongoDB
-To store favorites for our application, we're going to be used a database called MongoDB.
+To store favorites for our application, we're going to be using a database called MongoDB.

 <a id="what-database"></a>
 ### 4.1.1 What is a database?
-In order to store favorites for our app, we'll need to be use a database.
+In order to store favorites for our app, we'll need to use a database.
 A [database][database] is essentially just an organized collection of data.
 The data can be anything: bank transactions, songs, restaurant reservations, anything.
 As long as you have an organized way of representing it, you can store it.

-They are incredibly common; almost every application that you have every used probably has a database to store some kind of data.
+Databases are incredibly common; almost every application that you have ever used probably has a database to store some kind of data.
 There's a lot of things you can do with a database, but for this tutorial we'll only focus on the basics, which can be remembered by the [CRUD][crud] acronym: create, read, update, and delete.

 <a id="what-mongo"></a>
 ### 4.1.2 What is MongoDB?